 During the academic year 2017–2018, the first academic course related to Blockchain programming started at Faculty of Engineering of “Ioan Slavici” University of Timișoara, being designed and facilitated by Professor Carmen Holotescu, Dean and Director of the Center for Open Education and Blockchain, the course having also invited lecturers.
 The students in the last Bachelor year learn about the potential of Blockchain, European priorities and projects, and how to develop decentralized applications on Ethereum, Hyperledger, Hedera and EBSI.

 Starting with the academic year 2020–2021, Politehnica University of Bucharest offers modules about Blockchain in the Master course “Information security in E-systems”, in partnership with Modex, and also the Master course “Blockchain and Big Data in Medical Applications”.
+The university and Modex have also joint research projects, such as the design of a blockchain system for storing digital diplomas, presented in a IEEE article (Alexandra Cernian et al., 2021).

 A number of universities have modules about technological and financial aspects of Blockchain and digital currencies, which are integrated in the curricula of courses at Undergraduate or Master levels.